-Homeschool Day in the Life: Child’s Perspective!
+Homeschool Day in the Life from a Child’s Perspective!

 Have you ever wondered what the homeschooled child thinks about homeschooling?
 Understandably, most of the information out there on homeschooling is focused on the parents’ perspective.
 Parents considering homeschooling can easily find answers to questions like, “How many hours a day should you homeschool?” and advice on how to set up a typical homeschool schedule.
 However, equally important to understanding a homeschool day in the life is the view of children who are homeschooled.
 Here is just one child’s perspective—my 6th-grade daughter’s perspective—about her recent change from traditional schooling to homeschooling:

 Questions About Homeschooling

 Homeschooling was a joint decision, and my daughter was involved in the conversations.
 Initially, while I wondered, “How many hours a day do you homeschool?” she wondered, “How long is a homeschool day?”
 They are essentially the same question but with definitely different viewpoints.
 I asked her today about the questions she had when we first started:

 - “Would the family like me homeschooling?”
 In the beginning, some members of the extended family were opposed to homeschooling (and quite vocal about it!).
 That had bothered her.
 Now, though, she says that those who were not so “on board” originally are asking her about homeschooling and seem to understand the good it is doing.

 - “What about my friends at school?”
 This was perhaps the most important question for my very sociable daughter.
 Since she started homeschooling, she really doesn’t see her friends from school very much, but she says that she has since realized that she didn’t see them much outside of school back then either.
 She has made some new friends through homeschooling programs and other activities, and we are constantly exploring other opportunities for peer friendships.